#

 2. Assess data risks

-Data theft and leakage is a recurring problem and it is difficult to stop.
-It is not just an IT problem, because it affects all other departments in an organization or government unit.
-Sensitive data is always targeted by cybercriminals and you must assess the risk.
-Risks such as the liability cost of the sensitive data, location of these data, the movement of these data from one source or domain to another, and the size of the sensitive data that is being stored in a company, etc.
+Data theft and leakage are recurring problems.
+It is not just an IT problem; sensitive data governance affects all other departments in an organization.
+Insider threats and cyberattacks pose the most significant risks.
+Risks that must be assessed include the liability costs of the sensitive data breached, the location of data, the movement of these data from one source or domain to another, the volume of the sensitive data stored, etc.

-Several different industries have agreed on a single specific standard which can be used to guide information security policies that can be used in the steps above.
-Commonly referred to as the CIA triad, the evaluation elements include Confidentiality, Integrity, and Availability,
+Several industries have agreed on a universal standard to guide information security policies to address risks.
+Commonly referred to as the CIA triad, the evaluation elements include Confidentiality, Integrity, and Availability.

-Confidentiality is essentially related to privacy.
-This part is about preventing unauthorized access to sensitive information without limiting said information for people who need to have access to it.
-There’s a substantial number of countermeasures, and they vary a lot in difficulty and effectiveness.
-The list of measures includes passwords, soft tokens, data encryption, hard copy storage, limiting information destinations, limiting transmission extensiveness, and so on.
+• Confidentiality is essentially related to privacy.
+It is about preventing unauthorized access to sensitive information without limiting access for people who are authorized to use it.
+There are a substantial number of countermeasures, and they vary in difficulty and effectiveness.
+The measures include passwords, soft tokens, data encryption, hard copy storage, limiting information destinations, transmission extensiveness, and so on.

-Integrity is about long-term data consistency and accuracy over a specific period in time.
+• Integrity is about long-term data consistency and accuracy over a specific period of time.
 The list of integrity measures includes file permissions, user access controls, cryptography, audit logs, backups, and more.

-Availability focuses on data being consistently available when it is needed by authorized parties.
-Availability-specific measures includes frequent software patching, safeguards against data losses due to the natural disasters, hardware maintenance, bandwidth provision, etc.
+• Availability focuses on data being consistently available when authorized parties need it.
+Availability-specific measures include frequent software patching, safeguards against data losses due to natural disasters, hardware maintenance, bandwidth provision, etc.

-The archTIS suite of products apply and enforce dynamic, policy-driven access controls that leverage both user and data attributes to ensure your users and partners access, share and collaborate on sensitive, classified and top secret information—securely.
+The archTIS suite of products applies and enforces dynamic, policy-driven access controls and data-centric protection to ensure your users and partners can access, share, and collaborate on sensitive information securely and compliantly.

 Data Classification Guide